 What is IoMT and how is it related to IoT?
 The Internet of Things (IoT) is basically a network of interconnected smart devices.
-The network enables users to control devices remotely through apps, while at the same time data is collected through strategic touchpoints.
-This data can later be processed and used for various purposes.
+The network enables users to control devices remotely through software applications, while at the same time data is collected through strategic touchpoints.
+The data collected, once processed with computing power, can be used for various purposes, including healthcare.

-The Internet of Medical Things (IoMT) is a practical application of IoT devices, combined with MedTech tools, that are used in healthcare.
-In this article we explain what IoMT is and discuss how apps play an important role in its implementation and future developments.
+In this article we explain what IoMT is and discuss how apps play an important role in its implementation and future developments throughout health care systems.

-Thanks to the possibility of connected medical devices through networks, healthcare professionals can monitor patients’ key biometrics in real-time.
+The Internet of Medical Things (IoMT) is a practical application of IoT devices, combined with MedTech tools, that are used in health care.
+Thanks to the possibility of connected medical devices through network technologies, healthcare professionals can monitor patients’ key biometrics in real-time.
 This brings a series of benefits, some of which are not obvious at plain sight.

-This technology enables doctors to access healthcare data in remote locations, and keep track of any potential issues that might occur, thus helping prevent any future complications.
+This technology enables doctors to access health data in remote locations, and keep track of any potential issues that might occur, thus helping prevent any future complications.

 Suppose a patient is told not to exceed a given weight, otherwise, health problems might occur.
 With an IoMT scale and other devices, a patient can keep track of this key metric easily with the help of an app.
 The app can additionally share information on healthy diets, be used as a glucose monitor and activity tracker, given the patient’s data and condition, clinical grade, and help trigger motivation by using push notifications.
 It can also share relevant information with medical staff so that they know, before hospital visits, how the patient has evolved.